Jon Sanders - the Bard of Bouzouki, the Duke of Uke

 Jon Sanders is recognised as a leading exponent in drop D and DADGAD guitar playing, a virtuoso bouzouki player and tenor ukulele player and an internationally acclaimed composer.
-His style draws on the freedom within the contemporary acoustic music scene incorporating elements of jazz, funk, latino and Celtic styles, somewhat reminiscent of Sylvain Luc, Pierre Bensusan and Antonio Forcione, James Hill yet instantly different.
-He is one of the driving forces behind the ecclectic Beyondsemble band appearing at WOMAD NZ 2013 and is set to tour Europe and Asia in 2014.
+His style draws on the freedom within the contemporary acoustic music scene incorporating elements of jazz, gypsy, funk, arabic, latino and Celtic styles, somewhat reminiscent of Sylvain Luc, Pierre Bensusan and Antonio Forcione, James Hill yet instantly different.
+He is one of the driving forces behind the ecclectic Beyondsemble band that appeared at WOMAD NZ 2013 and is set to tour Europe and Asia in 2014.
 He is now working on his third album to be launched in mid 2014.

 Read on for more details and reviews....:-)